steven-barkley/app-kotlin-wiltonmanors/README.md

 Use the argument inside the function: println(border) Supply the argument when you call the function: printBorder(border)

+### 8/8/2022

+Add a Button in an Android app using the Layout Editor.
+Modify the MainActivity.kt class to add interactive behavior to the app.
+Pop up a Toast message as a temporary solution to verify you're on the right track.
+Set an on-click listener for a Button using setOnClickListener() to add behavior for when a Button is clicked.
+When the app is running, you can update the screen by calling methods on the TextView, Button, or other UI elements in the layout.
+Comment your code to help other people who are reading your code understand what your approach was.
+Reformat your code and clean up your code.

 ## Add image here

 ## Project Work Hours